Cuban Revolution: Relations with the Soviet Union

-The aftermath of the Cuban Missile Crisis saw embarrassment for the Soviet Union, and many countries including Soviet countries were quick to criticize Moscow's handling of the situation.
+The aftermath of the Cuban Missile Crisis saw international embarrassment for the Soviet Union, and many countries including Communist countries were quick to criticize Moscow's handling of the situation.
 In a letter that Khrushchev writes to Castro in January of the following year (1963), after the end of conflict, he talks about wanting to discuss the issues in the two countries' relations.
 He writes attacking voices from other countries, including socialist ones, blaming the USSR of being opportunistic and self-serving.
 He explained the decision to withdraw missiles from Cuba, stressing the possibility of advancing Communism through peaceful means.
 Khrushchev underlined the importance of guaranteeing against an American attack on Cuba and urged Havana to focus on economic, cultural, and technological development to become a shining beacon of socialism in Latin America.
 In closing he invites Fidel Castro to visit Moscow and discuss the preparations for such a trip.

-The following two decades in the 1970s and 1980s were somewhat of an enigma in the sense that the 1970s and 1980s were filled with the most prosperity in Cuba's history, yet the revolutionary government hit full stride in achieving its most organized form, and it adopted and enacted several brutal features of socialist regimes from the Eastern Bloc.
-Despite this it seems to be a time of prosperity.
-In 1972 Cuba joined COMECON, officially joining their trade with the Soviet Union's socialist trade bloc.
+The 1970s and 1980s were somewhat of an enigma in the sense that the two decades were filled with the most prosperity in Cuba's history, and it adopted and enacted several brutal features of socialist regimes from the Eastern Bloc.
+This period is marked as the Sovietization of the 1970s and 1980s.
+On 11 July 1972, Cuba joined the Council for Mutual Economic Assistance (COMECON), officially joining their trade with the Soviet Union's socialist trade bloc.
 That along with increased Soviet subsidies, better trade terms, and better, more practical domestic policy led to several years of prosperous growth.
-This period also sees Cuba strengthening its foreign policy with other communistic anti-US imperial countries like Nicaragua.
-This period is marked as the Sovietization of the 1970s and 1980s.
+Moreover, Cuba was able to strengthen its foreign policy with both communistic, anti-US imperial and non-communistic countries (albeit not including those in North America and Latin America).